DarkenedKaiser/Gta-san-andreas-legacy-edition-modpack-/README.md

 ### Notes
 This list combines graphical upgrades, gameplay improvements, and stability fixes to ensure a modernized yet stable GTA San Andreas experience.

-and for help join the [The discord server] https://discord.gg/QBAxFuPX
+and for help join the [the Discord server](https://discord.gg/QBAxFuPX)